 - Don’t fall for tax evasion schemes such as revocable foreign trusts or secret offshore bank accounts.
 There are plenty of legitimate ways to reduce your income taxes, so don’t fall for shady deals sold in the backs of magazines or over the Internet.

 - Own your own home.
 Home ownership is one of the last tax shelters available to the middle class.
 Mortgage interest and property tax deductions will save you taxes, and saving to own a home is a wonderful use for your money after you have contributed the maximum to tax-advantaged retirement plans.
+(Find out: Is buying a home is a good idea for you?)

 - Deduct points paid on your home loan.
 Points paid when you acquire your home are deductible in that year.
 Points paid to refinance a loan must be written off over the length of the loan (1/30 each year on a 30 year loan).
 If you refinance again, don’t forget to write off the remaining unamortized points in the year you refinance.
+(Learn more about tax deductions for refinancing or a new home purchase.)

 - Contribute to your IRA early in the year.
 Although you have until April 15 of the following year to contribute, your money will have 15-1/2 more months to grow if you contribute on January 1 of the previous year.
 Over a lifetime, this additional compounding will greatly increase your retirement nest egg.